Stanmancer/verinest-org-Frontend/README.md

-# Frontend
-Web Version of Verinest
+# Web Version of Verinest